 Customer support teams address incidents and service requests from external end users.
 These teams provide a single point of contact between service providers and users.
 Sometimes, team members are the only contact a customer has with a company.

 Technical support teams are only as good as their people.
-So, if you’re thinking of creating a technical support team or expanding one, you want to hire dedicated people that have the right skills, commitment, and
+So, if you’re thinking of creating a technical support team or expanding one, you want to hire dedicated people that have the right skills, commitment, and personality to be on that team.

 A technical support specialist’s foundational skill is the ability to solve complex technical problems.
 To do this, support specialists need to know a variety of programming languages and any relevant information associated with them.